QuestOAuth74/sci-canvas-studio/docs/updates/milestone_1/progress_report.md

 - ✅ Preview deployment live at https://science-canvas-creator.vercel.app
 - ✅ RLS policies expanded and verified
 - ✅ Complete authentication system with email verification
-- ✅ 56 tests covering all requirements
+- ✅ 59 automated tests + 5 manual procedures covering all requirements
 - ✅ Custom toast system for reliable testing
-- ✅ Performance optimizations (bonus)
+- ✅ Performance optimizations with 15 additional tests (bonus)

 **Status:** Ready for review and approval to proceed to Milestone 2